tdurand/faq-app-client-mobile-comparison/README.md

-# FAQ Mobile App : jQuery Mobile - Backbone.js - Require.js
+# Discussing jQuery Mobile and Backbone.js integration with a simple FAQ App

 ## About:

-*Disclamer: I'm not an expert on the subject, and maybe i'm wrong or incomplete on some points, i will really appreciate some feedback.*
+*Disclaimer: I'm not an expert on the subject, and maybe i'm wrong or incomplete on some points, i will really appreciate some feedback on [the blog post](http://www.thibault-durand.fr/post/33362116726/discussing-jquery-mobile-and-backbone-js-integration)*

 *Context: This small FAQ app will be used in production by Mosalingua, if your interested in a great apps to learn languages, you should definitely check out [http://www.mosalingua.com](http://www.mosalingua.com)*

-This project aims to compare two differents methods to integrate Backbone.js with jQuery Mobile.
+This project aims to compare two different methods to integrate Backbone.js with jQuery Mobile.

-It's a basic FAQ visualisation app which consume webservice from this project: [http://github.com/tdurand/faq-app-server](http://github.com/tdurand/faq-app-server)
+It's a basic FAQ visualization app which consume webservice from this project: [http://github.com/tdurand/faq-app-server](http://github.com/tdurand/faq-app-server)

-Two differents approachs:
+Two different approaches:

 * keep jQuery Mobile default router and use the jquery-mobile router project which extend the native jQMobile router giving the possibility to pass parameters. ([Project on github](https://github.com/azicchetti/jquerymobile-router))